henophilia/henophilia.org/content/index.md

 - hosting events, building communities and eventually building societies and ecosystems oriented around the concept of henophilia

 Some ongoing projects are:
-- realizing mechanisms to greatly increase the accessibility to funding for philanthropic projects, e.g. from foundations, governments, private individuals, inheritance etc. (see https://funding.henophilia.org)
+- realizing mechanisms to greatly facilitate the realization of philanthropic projects, see https://hermesloom.org/ with the mission statement "Driving regenerative societal transformation through humanist artificial intelligence."
 ## Reflection
 The concept of henophilia has implications even for the choice of the word "henophilia" for itself.
 Of course that word is completely arbitrary.
 That term was only chosen to be able to talk **about** the concept at all, but it never claims any authority.
 Everyone can make up different words for what is called "henophilia" in this text, everyone can start attributing symbology to it and everyone can write about it.
 The only shared constraint should be that no one sees their term as "the only true term", their symbol as "the only true symbol" for henophilia etc., because that would contradict the point of henophilia itself.